7 Ways to Reduce Backpack Back Pain

 - Wider straps reduce pain in the shoulders and back.

 - Utilize pockets to properly pack the contents of the bag.

 - If the backpack is heavy, lift with knees and face backpack when picking it up to reduce back strain.

 - Use a backpack with lumbar support

-Making sure you equip your student with the proper backpack is one of many ways to insure your student has a safe, healthy and comfortable school year.
+Making sure you equip your student with the proper backpack is one of many ways to ensure your student has a safe, healthy and comfortable school year.

-Another way to equip your student is to utilize SmartCells anti-fatigue insoles.
+Another way to equip your student is to invest in a pair of Zelus Insoles for them.

 What are Zelus Insoles?
 We are glad you asked.

 When SATECH, Inc.’s patented SmartCells anti-fatigue cushioning technology joined forces with decades of custom orthotic expertise from Fastech Labs, a new breed of insole was created: Zelus Insoles.